Echeveria elegans [ech-eh-VER-ee-a ELL-eh-ganz] is a flowering, evergreen succulent native to the deserts of Mexico.

-However, you don’t want the plant to frequently get completely dried out.
+However, you don’t want the succulents to frequently get completely dried out.
 Keep an eye on the soil and the leaves.

 If the leaves start to develop spots or appear thinner, you may not be giving the plant enough water.

 You can add a balanced fertilizer about two or three times during the spring and summer months.
 Try to space these feedings about one month apart.

 What Type Of Soil Does ‘Elegans White Rose’ Need For Potting and Transplanting?

 The plant grows easily in a sandy succulent soil mix.
 It should have good drainage and medium to dry moisture.

 However, almost any well-draining soil should provide a suitable environment for these hardy succulent plants.
 A simple soil mix of peat moss and perlite will work when growing indoors.